 As science advances the fight against dementia becomes easier.
 People want to live longer and healthier.
 However, the rate of dementia has increased, with 1 in 14 people over 65 developing it, and 1 in 6 over 80, according to the National Health Service.
 As dementia becomes more common, prevention and treatment methods are explored more and more.
 One of the best, proven methods is neurofeedback.

-Neurofeedback rewires your brain and improves cognitive function and attention, which can help with dementia since it involves diminished cognitive functions.
+Neurofeedback rewires your brain and improves cognitive function and attention, which can help fight dementia since it involves diminished cognitive functions.

 Neurofeedback can help prevent dementia if done regularly and delay its arrival significantly.
 Once dementia has set in, and parts of the brain are damaged, neurofeedback cannot fix these.
 However, it can strengthen other healthier areas of the brain, improving the condition overall.